section indicator.xsl indicator

 page indicator.xsl economy_unempl_rate_change

-The Pittsburgh Metro Area's seasonally adjusted unemployment rate declined to 5 percent in October 2014 -- down .2 percentage points from September 2014 and 1.4 percentage points lower than the October 2013 rate.
-Pittsburgh's jobless rate was lower than the benchmark average and Pittsburgh had the 4th lowest unemployment rate of all benchmark peers.
+The Pittsburgh Metro Area's unemployment rate -- seasonally adjusted -- decreased 0.2 percentage points from November 2015 to 4.8 percent in December 2015.
+Over the year, the rate decreased a total of 0.2 percentage points from the December 2014 rate.
+Pittsburgh's jobless rate was higher than the benchmark average of 4.6 percent and Pittsburgh ended the year with the fifth highest unemployment rate of all benchmark peers.

 This data comes from the U.S. Department of Labor's Local Area Unemployment Statistics (LAUS) program.